Singapore - state flag

 Singapore - history

-Under the name Tumasik, Singapore was subject to the Srivijaya Empire until
+According to a2zgov, under the name Tumasik, Singapore was subject to the Srivijaya Empire until

 the 1300's. and then passed to the Majapahite Empire, then to the Thai kingdom